-NB Global Corporate Income Trust ('the Trust' or NBI) listed on the ASX on 26 September 2018, raising \$413m, far exceeding the minimum raise of \$150m and the target raise of A\$250m+.
-On May 14 2019, the Manager announced a secondary capital raise to increase market liquidity and satisfy latent investor demand, as well as to minimise the potential for NBI to trade at a sustained premium to NTA.
+NB Global Corporate Income Trust ('the Trust' or NBI) listed on the ASX on 26 September 2018, raising \$413m.
+This was followed on May 14 2019 when the Manager announced a secondary capital, raising the maximum \$476m.
+To further increase market liquidity and satisfy latent investor demand, as well as to minimise the potential for NBI to trade at a sustained premium to NTA, the Manager announced in January 2020 a third capital raise, with the Manager seeking to raise between \$684.9m (with additional capacity of \$63.8m) through the issue of 334.1m units (with additional capacity of 31.1m units) at an issue price of \$2.05.
 The offer of new units will comprise both an entitlement offer for existing unitholders and a public shortfall offer.
-Importantly, new units will be issued at parity to NTA (net of accrued distributable income), removing dilution risk for existing unitholders that chose not to participate in the entitlement offer.
-The Trust is managed by Neuberger Berman (the 'Investment Manager') and its 55 person strong global non-investment grade credit team.
-The named manager of the Trust is Neuberger Berman's wholly owned Australian subsidiary, Neuberger Berman Australia Pty Limited (the 'Manager').
+Importantly, new units will be issued at parity to NAV (net of accrued distributable income), removing dilution risk for existing unitholders that chose not to participate in the entitlement offer.
 The Trust provides exposure to high yield bonds issued by companies located globally and is allocated approximately 60% to U.S. companies, 20% to European companies and 20% to Emerging Market companies (hard currency denominated bonds only).
 We note that these regional exposures may change over time reflecting changes in the global high-yield market itself as well as the Investment Manager's tactical allocation process.
 Neuberger Berman's investment team is highly experienced and its various investment portfolios constructed based on a long-standing, rigorous and repeatable fundamental investment approach, that ultimately seeks to understand the financial strength of a corporate bond issuer.
 The portfolio is diversified by individual issues, industries, geographies and credit quality tiers.
-From a credit quality perspective, the focus is on non-investment grade positions between B and BB, with opportunistic use of BBB and CCC credit tiers and avoidance of defaulted and workout issuers
+From a credit quality perspective, the focus is on non-investment grade positions between B and BB, with opportunistic use of BBB and CCC credit tiers and avoidance of defaulted and workout issuers.